naginagiyev/news-classification/README.md

 ## Model Training

+Before the train models, you need to open preprocessing.ipynb and run all cells with order.
+As Github does not accept large files like the dataset we'll use in this training, you need to preprocess and save it before the running training codes.

 ### CatBoost Model Training

 1. Open and run the `catboosttrain.ipynb` notebook
 2. The notebook will:
    - Load and preprocess the data